- Need: To reduce opioid use and increase quality of life in Rutland, Vermont.

 In 2014, a large number of arrests were made for drug offenses.
 This effort was a collaboration with the Vermont Drug Task Force.
 Offenders who sold heroin were either sent to Federal Court or Vermont District Court.
 About 7 offenders – identified as non-violent and only using drug sales to survive – were selected for Drug Treatment Court, and all but one accepted.
 Since Rutland uses the Drug Market Intervention (DMI) model, the arrestees were invited to a modified "call-in" with an influential adult (such as a relative or caring friend) and, after receiving community and social services messages, they received a message from the Police Chief.
 Upon completion of the program (average length of one year), the offender would receive misdemeanor charges for drug possession instead of felony drug sales charges.

-Project VISION supported the opening of the West Ridge Center for Addiction Recovery, which treats over 925 patients with opioid use disorder.
-Through the center's hub-and-spokes model, patients receive medication-assisted treatment (MAT) at the hub and Suboxone treatment at a spoke doctor's office.
+Project VISION supported the opening of the West Ridge Center, which treats over 925 patients with opioid use disorder.
+Through the center's hub-and-spokes model, patients receive medication-assisted treatment (MAT) at the hub and buprenorphine treatment at a spoke doctor's office.
 The hub provides wrap-around social services in addition to group and individual counseling.

 In addition, Project VISION, through its community work, hosts or supports events such as block parties to encourage a sense of neighborliness and community pride.
 Project VISION depends on the generosity of organizations, businesses, and individuals to be able to offer small "pearl" grants.
 Local individuals or organizations looking to assist Project VISION can receive these grants of up to $1,000 for new programs or for activities in collaboration with new partners.